lambert-x/video-semisup/README.md

 ## Installation
+The codes are built upon [MMAction2](https://github.com/open-mmlab/mmaction2).
+You are recommended to follow the official tutorials of [MMAction2](https://github.com/open-mmlab/mmaction2) to prepare the environment and datasets (without temporal gradient extraction).
+Please use the extraction script (e.g., [script for UCF101](https://github.com/lambert-x/video-semisup/blob/8ff44343bb34485f8ad08d50ca4d8de22e122c1d/tools/data/ucf101/extract_temporal_gradient_frames.sh)) if needed.

 ### Create Environment

-First of all, you can run the following scripts to prepare annotations.
+First of all, you can run the following scripts to prepare conda environment.

 Install Miniconda (Optional)